 Mix together your spices.

 Pro Tip: When you have a spare moment, mix up an extra-large batch of this spice blend to keep on hand for making these fajitas – or for seasoning other Mexican recipes like chicken or beef fajitas, tacos, even Mexican burgers.
+We’ve got additional info and storage tips in our Homemade Fajita Seasoning post.

 Toss your onion and pepper strips with a little oil, making sure that all of your veggies are lightly but evenly coated.
 Then, sprinkle part of your spice mixture (4 teaspoons, to be exact) over the vegetables and toss them again, until the spices are evenly distributed.